aiqc/AIQC/docs/community.rst

 `Google I/O 2008 - Open Source Projects and Poisonous People <https://www.youtube.com/watch?v=-F-3E8pyjFo>`__

-* *Be cordial and welcoming*; Communities are living, breathing social organisms where we can all learn to better ourselves while coming together to enact meaningful change.
+- *Be cordial and welcoming*; Communities are living, breathing social organisms where we can all learn to better ourselves while coming together to enact meaningful change.
-* *Agree to disagree*; on one hand, acknowledge the merits of the ideas of others and be willing to adapt your opinion based on new information, but, on the other hand, **do not** sacrifice what you truly believe in for the sake of consensus.
+- *Agree to disagree*; on one hand, acknowledge the merits of the ideas of others and be willing to adapt your opinion based on new information, but, on the other hand, **do not** sacrifice what you truly believe in for the sake of consensus.
-* *Help educate & mentor*; point people in the right direction to get started, but don't continue to help those who won't help themselves.
+- *Help educate & mentor*; point people in the right direction to get started, but don't continue to help those who won't help themselves.
 Open source projects are a way for people to break out of their 9-5, so a lot of people are learning new things.
 In generally, be significantly less rigid than the StackOverflow community, but do ask people to state what they have tried, their env, etc. Remember, AIQC is at the confluence of multiple disciplines, so err on the side of educating.
 English is also a 2nd language for many, so be patient.
-* *Other tech*; When speaking about alternative technologies, give them as much praise as you can for what they have done well.
+- *Speaking about other technologies*; When you mention other tools, give them as much praise as you can for what they have done well.
 Don't shy away from our benefits, but do take care to phrase your comparison politely.
 You never know who you will get connected with.
+For example, "We wanted our tool to be persistent and easy-to-use because that's what it was going to take to get it into the hands of researchers.
+When we tried out other tools for ourselves as practicioners, we didn't feel like they fully satisfied our criteria."

 ----